INKAS

 INKAS Group of Companies is a group of privately held Canadian corporations that specialize largely in the security, manufacturing, and financial industries.
 Many of the company’s divisions and brands operate under the registered trademark of INKAS, and include armored vehicle and safe manufacturing, metal fabrication, aerospace and defense, financial services, and environmental protection services.
 The company was established over 25 years ago in Toronto, Canada, where it remains headquartered today.

 INKAS has worked with federal and provincial governments, and numerous authorities worldwide.
-Some of their clients include the United Nations, NATO, the Government of Canada, the Government of the United States, as well as embassies.
+Some of their clients include Haiti, Colombia, Nigeria, Azerbaijan, Canada, and the United States.
 INKAS also provides a number of products and services to financial institutions, corporations and individuals around the world.

-INKAS Group of Companies
+History

 INKAS was founded in August 1995 in Toronto, Canada, by David Khazanski and Margarita Simkin as a single-truck armored courier service specializing in the secure transportation of cash and valuables.
-INKAS has established and grown various divisions and brands over the years, some of which have gone on be acquired by major players in their industries.
+INKAS has established and grown various divisions and brands over the years, some of which have gone on be acquired by large players in their industries.
 The company’s divisions include armored vehicle manufacturing, safes manufacturing, security solutions and services, aerospace and defense, financial solutions, and environmental protection services.

-INKAS prioritizes quality assurance and maintaining high standards, and the company is ISO 9001 (Quality) certified, ISO 14001 (Environmental) certified, and ISO 45001 (Safety) certified.
-The company’s manufacturing facilities are National Safety Mark (NSM) certified, and it maintains a valid Controlled Goods Certificate with the Government of Canada for its armored vehicles, as well as its security and defense solutions.

 In April 2014, INKAS acquired its new headquarters and manufacturing facility, and in March 2020, the company opened a second manufacturing facility in Toronto.
 The company also has offices, production facilities, and service centers internationally, including in Lagos, Nigeria.

-The Khazanski Foundation

-The Khazanski Foundation is a private foundation that was established in August 2019 by David Khazanski to actively support philanthropically focused initiatives that are beneficial to society as a whole.
-It is a registered charity in Canada with a mission to promote and support the well-being of individuals in Canada and around the world through raising awareness of critical issues, investing in innovation, and providing financial support.